EpicOrange/riichi_advanced/documentation/tiles.md

 # Tile reference

 This document is a reference for all of the tiles currently supported in the tileset.
 See [`guide_to_tiles.md`](guide_to_tiles.md) for how these tiles (particularly the jokers) are used in various rulesets.
 These tiles are based off of @FluffyStuff's [riichi-mahjong-tiles](https://github.com/FluffyStuff/riichi-mahjong-tiles).
+The various jokers use the [Hanyi Senty Tang](https://sentyfont.com/sentytang.htm) font.

 ## Standard tiles